This is something I’ve noticed for years, but finally, I think the time is right to post what I see going on:

 The biggest example I can think of is back in 1990 when NBC aired a made for television movie known as, “The Great Los Angeles Earthquake.”
 I first saw this movie in 2008 when I purchased it on DVD.
 My ex-wife now, unfortunately, has that DVD, but she can keep it.
 I’m glad to part with it and all my other stuff she got when we split up if it means I don’t have to interact with her.
-Also, out of respect and reverence for my girlfriend, I don’t want to go around any woman whom I am not related to.

 It is one of my favorite movies, actually, because, I think Los Angeles is a really neat city and would very much like to visit it one day, but also I like the movie for several other reasons: One of my favorite flashlights ever made has a cameo in that movie, the Eveready Commander No. 5122.
 There is footage of the now defunct railroad Southern Pacific, which is my favorite former railroad.
 Also, I am highly interested in technology from the late 1980s and early 1990s and there is a good bit of the then current computer, cellular phone and other technologies featured in that movie.
 I also like seeing all of the now vintage cars and trucks in that movie.